WangChengYeh/mcp_word/README.md

 **Add-in not loading:**
 - Verify the server is running on port 3000
-- Check that `manifest.xml` points to the correct URL- Ensure Word has internet connectivity**WebSocket connection failed:**- Confirm the server is accessible at `http://localhost:3000`- Check firewall settings- Verify WebSocket support in your environment**MCP client connection issues:**- Ensure the server.js process is running- Check that the MCP client supports the required protocol version- Verify command syntax and parameters### LogsServer logs will show:- MCP protocol messages- WebSocket connections- Edit command processing- Error details## Extensibility### Adding New Edit TypesExtend the `EditTask` tool to support:- Table manipulation- Image insertion- Advanced formatting- Document structure changes### Enhanced Features- Authentication and authorization- Multi-user collaboration- Edit history and versioning- Custom AI model integration## License[Your License Here]## Contributing1.
+- Check that `manifest.xml` points to the correct URL
+- Ensure Word has internet connectivity
+**WebSocket connection failed:**- Confirm the server is accessible at `http://localhost:3000`- Check firewall settings- Verify WebSocket support in your environment**MCP client connection issues:**- Ensure the server is running (`npm start`)- Check that the MCP client supports HTTP transport- Verify the server URL is accessible at `http://localhost:3000/mcp`- Verify command syntax and parameters### LogsServer logs will show:- MCP protocol messages- WebSocket connections- Edit command processing- Error details## Extensibility### Adding New Edit TypesExtend the `EditTask` tool to support:- Table manipulation- Image insertion- Advanced formatting- Document structure changes### Enhanced Features- Authentication and authorization- Multi-user collaboration- Edit history and versioning- Custom AI model integration## License[Your License Here]## Contributing1.
 Fork the repository2.
 Create a feature branch3.
 Make your changes4.
 Test with Word Add-in5.
 Submit a pull request## SupportFor issues and questions:- Check the troubleshooting section- Review server logs- Test with minimal reproduction cases- Report bugs with detailed environment information